JulieFunk/SLSA19notes/9November2019.md

  * Notably, Jürgenson's polyglot speech is Euro-centric

  *Julie's notes: How can we use the phenomenon of EVP to gain more information from a literary recording?
 [Here's and app](https://apps.apple.com/us/app/ghost-recorder/id323051651) for "ghost recording" on your phone.
-Not sure if it actually uses EVP or not, but I'm going to check it out*
+Not sure if it actually uses EVP or not, but I'm going to check it out.*

  ---